samuelreboucas07/Server-Client-TCP/Practical work 1/README.md

 The tests performed below are performed on the same machine, so that the server's access address is defined as the local address.

-1. Inicialização do servidor e solicitação de arquivo fora da memória cache:
+1. Server startup and file request out of cache:

    ![Server and cache miss](https://github.com/samuelreboucas07/Sistemas-distribu-dos/blob/Atividade-pratica-1/Practical%20work%201/imgs/cache_miss.gif)

-2. Server startup and file request out of cache:
+2. Server startup and request for file in cache memory:

    ![server and cache hit](https://github.com/samuelreboucas07/Sistemas-distribu-dos/blob/Atividade-pratica-1/Practical%20work%201/imgs/cache_hit.gif)